+In this step, you'll learn how to how to design a font.
 Time to redraw and refine your letterforms!
 On a layer above your letter category (these are lowercase), set each letter as visible, one at a time, and draw over them.
 My custom brush keeps the look of my letters as though they were drawn with a chiseled marker.
 Use like characters to influence the look of others.
-All four of the characters below were drawn from the b that I drew.
+All four of the characters below were drawn from the 'b' that I drew.

 Place each letter above the next, hiding those you're not working on at the moment in the Layers panel.

 For some letters, I've changed their overall design after working through the alphabet.
 I've also made sure that descenders hit the same line, below the baseline, and lowercase letters that aren't l, h, t, or k don't go past the top line of the other lowercase letters.

 As ever, it's entirely up to you whether or not your letterforms follow these rules.
 Have fun with your creations, and use the drawing tools you like most within Adobe Illustrator!

 Refine special characters and punctuation as well.
 My pound sign (or hashtag) was a bit too large and lanky for the style of the rest of my characters.
 As such, I redrew it with the Brush Tool so it's smaller and chubbier overall.

 5. How to Prepare Your Characters for the Font

 In this section, we'll learn the first steps of moving from vector to font.
 Let's start with the final versions of all 89 of my characters for this font.
 At this point, I've done the following:

 - Made sure each letter fits into the same space and uses the same gridlines for reference.